-This section presents an overview of considerations around providing access to public sector assets.
+This section presents an overview of providing communications operators with access to public sector assets.

 The inability to secure suitable sites for electronic communications equipment is one of the biggest barriers to network deployment.
 Network providers require different kinds of sites for different kinds of network deployment, such as ducts for fibre, rooftops of tall buildings for macro cell sites and street furniture for small cell sites.
 They may also require rights to cross land in order to reach a site or to install fibre networks.

-Local authorities may wish to facilitate network deployment by making their assets and land available to network providers.
+Local authorities can facilitate network deployment by making their assets and land available to network providers.
 Both local authorities and network providers can benefit from the use of local authority assets in this way.

 This guidance provides advice for local authorities on: